 Ciphers such as the Enigma and DES (Data Encryption Standard) have been broken and are no longer considered safe for cryptographic use.
 To date, RSA (Rivest, Shamir, Adleman) and AES (Advanced Encryption Standard) are considered safe, but as computing power increases, those will also fall one day and new ciphers will have to be developed to continue the use of cryptography on the web.

-RSA is the underlying cipher used in Public Key cryptography.
+RSA is the underlying cipher used in public key cryptography.
 The RSA cipher multiplies two very large prime numbers together as part of the key generation process.
 Its strength relies on the fact that an adversary would have to correctly factor that product into the two prime numbers originally used.
 Even with today’s computing power that is not feasible in most cases.
 You may recall that factorization is the process of reducing a number to the two smallest numbers that can be multiplied together to produce the original number.
 Prime numbers have only two factors, 1 and themselves.
-I describe Public Key Cryptography in more detail here..

-For small things like emails, asymmetrical cryptography is fine, but for large scale encryption such as entire disks or file backups, it is too slow.
+For small things like emails, asymmetrical cryptography is fine.
+However, for large scale encryption — such as entire disks or file backups — it is too slow.
 Most large-scale crypto systems today use a hybrid approach; asymmetrical crypto is used to exchange symmetrical keys, and then the symmetrical keys are used for the actual encryption and decryption processes.

 Given our computing power today, it may seem incredible to find out that there are some very old ciphertexts that have not yet been decrypted.